dellaert/opensam.org/_posts/2020-05-26-factor-graphs.md

 ## Polynomial Equations:

 The constraints can also be other functions of the variables.
 For example, we can represent a system of polynomial equations by a factor graph.
-The example below, adapted from Gim Hee Lee's Ph.D. this, encodes a minimal geometry problem from computer vision, useful for autonomous driving:
+The example below, adapted from Gim Hee Lee's Ph.D. thesis, encodes a minimal geometry problem from computer vision, useful for autonomous driving:

 ![alt_text](/assets/fg-images/image2.png "image_tooltip")